founticle/Spring_Boot_1/README.md

   --> Select GET and send request, you'll get the details of Martin and John.

   --> Select DELETE, in the URL add the ID of the customer (localhost:8080/api/v1/customers/1)
       This deletes the info of John

   --> Select PUT, in the URL add the ID of the customer (localhost:8080/api/v1/customers/2)
-      enter the below code in script.
+      enter the below code in scriptand Send the request.

       {
         "name": "X",
         "age": 42
       }

-      Send the request

   --> Use GET request and get the updated Details.